-In 2017, at the of 68, I spent two weeks with my son volunteering with African Impact on a lion conservation project at Antelope Park, Zimbabwe.
-The experience was surreal, as I volunteered with ‘youngsters’ from around the globe, walked with magnificent lions and gentle giants – elephants – every day.
+In 2017, at the age of 68, I spent two weeks with my son volunteering with African Impact on a conservation project.
+The experience was surreal, as I volunteered with ‘youngsters’ from around the globe and walked with gentle giants – elephants – every day.
 It was exhilarating.
 It didn’t take long for me and my son to sign up to a second trip, and we soon found ourselves volunteering on the Big Cat Project in Kenya’s Maasai Mara Reserve.